-Hello and welcome to Learn to Crochet with RTC, Getting Started Session Two: All about Crochet hooks, Needles and Notions!
+Hello and welcome to Learn to Crochet: All about Crochet hooks, Needles and Notions!

 There are many different types of crochet hooks.
 And much like walking into the yarn aisle unprepared, the crochet hook aisle can be just as daunting!
 Crochet hooks vary in the material used to make them, shape, length, and size.
 These styles and sizes suit different types of yarn and gauge.

 So how do you know which one to use?

 Crochet hooks are classified by size, and depending on what part of the world you find yourself in they may be called by a number, letter or measurement in millimetres.
 They are typically five to eight inches long.

 The front crochet hook in the photo above, for example is a 4 mm crochet hook but can also be called an G” or be given the number “6”.
 Confusing?
 Yes!
 Having a Crochet Hook Conversion Chart is always handy.
 For this reason, I have created one for you that you may download for free here: